Directional Disruptive And Stabilizing Selection

 Stabilizing Selection: Favoring the Intermediate

 Stabilizing selection, unlike the other two modes, favors the intermediate phenotype and selects against both extremes.
-This results in a reduction in phenotypic variation and a narrowing of the distribution around the mean.
-Imagine a population of baby birds with varying weights at birth.
+So naturally, this results in a reduction in phenotypic variation and a narrowing of the distribution around the mean.
 Very small babies may be weak and vulnerable to disease, while very large babies may be difficult to deliver.
+Practically speaking, imagine a population of baby birds with varying weights at birth.
 Babies with intermediate weights would have the highest survival rate.

 Mechanism: Stabilizing selection is often driven by environmental stability or a strong selective pressure against extreme phenotypes.
 This type of selection maintains the status quo, preserving the existing adaptations and reducing variation within the population.